Jxhn-Canxii/Barangay-Permit-Processing-System---With-Rule-Based-AI-For-Approval-/README.md

 This project is open-source and available under the MIT License.
 For more details, check the LICENSE file.

-7. Installation of AI Rubix ML
+7. Installation of Phyton Tensor Flow Ai

 composer require rubix/ml

+8. run training data command for zoning approval decision maker - AI

+php artisan model:train

 Conclusion